CSCC012023/final-project-s23-perfect-strangers/doc/sprint0/README.md

     npm start
     ```

-- If using a linux omachine or macOS, may need to run the following command before running ```npm start```.
+- If you are using a Linux machine or macOS, you may need to run the following command before running ```npm start```.
     ```
     sudo npm install -g nodemon
     ```